Skip to main content

 By using Port's Bitbucket app, you can automatically ingest Bitbucket resources into Port based on real-time events.

-Port's Bitbucket app allows you to ingest a variety of objects resources provided by the Bitbucket API, including repositories, pull requests and more.
-The Bitbucket app allows you to perform extract, transform, load (ETL) on data from the Bitbucket API into the desired software catalog data model.
+The app allows you to ingest a variety of objects resources provided by the Bitbucket API, including repositories, pull requests and more.
+It also allows you to perform "extract, transform, load (ETL)" on data from the Bitbucket API into the desired software catalog data model.

 The Bitbucket app uses a YAML configuration file to describe the ETL process to load data into the developer portal.
 The approach reflects a golden middle between an overly opinionated Git visualization that might not work for everyone and a too-broad approach that could introduce unneeded complexity into the developer portal.